AutodeskGames/stingray-docs/source/stingray_help/deploying/platform_support.md

 ## Android Version Compatibility

-The Stingray engine officially supports only Android devices running **version 5** or higher.
+The Stingray engine officially supports only Android devices running **version SR_DOC_ANDROID_VERSION** or higher.

-Devices running Android 4.x may or may not work as expected.
+Devices running older versions may or may not work as expected.

 ## Supported VR development kits